RobertoJoseph/Movies-Project/README.md

 ### Configuration and Setup

-In order to run this project locally, simply fork and clone the repository or download as zip and unzip on your machine.
+In order to run this project locally, simply fork and clone the repository or download it as zipping and unzip it on your machine.
- * Open the project in your prefered code editor.
+ * Open the project in your preferred code editor.
  * Go to terminal -> New terminal (If you are using VS code)
  * Run the server using ```node index.js```